DimEvil/tutorial-qgis-maxent/README.md

 - Clean your dataset
 		- remove all occurrences which do not pertain to Flanders
 		- remove all suspicious occurrences (occurrences in the ocean...)
-		- check your desired occurrence precission.
+		- check your desired occurrence precission
+		- keep only scientificName, decimalLatitude & decimalLongitude

 # Remove unneeded occurrences